GV94/react-interview/readme.md

 ## Step 2: Data fetching

 Add a button next to the search box that says "Search".
 Use the [OMDB api](https://www.omdbapi.com/) to search for movies based on the search query typed into the search box from [step 1](#step-1-state), when the user presses this button.
 Log the retrived list to the console.

+- An API-key has been provided for you.
+You can access it by referencing `import.meta.env.VITE_OMDB_API_KEY`.

 ## Step 3: Props